 A section plane should be created first in the scene, using Section Plane function in the Create menu.
 This function requires/enables the user to select the geometry to cut through.
 Using the same section plane with different orientations, different cuts can be done on the geometry.

-Instances in SimLab VR Studio are multiple duplicates of an object using the same materials structure, and same transforms as the original object.
-Instances are created by selecting an object then clicking Ctrl+t.
-In the below image a second water pump was created as an instance of the original one, thus they share the same material.
+Instances in SimLab Composer are multiple duplicates of an object using the structure of the same material, and the same transform as the original object.
+Instances are created by selecting an object and then clicking Ctrl+t.
+In the below image, a second water pump was created as an instance of the original one, thus they share the same material.

 Using Break Instances each pump can now have its own materials/transforms.